It's Only Skin Cancer

 I recently read a post where some members of our community felt the sting of having others minimize their skin cancer experience because they did not go through chemotherapy.
-Some related that coworkers, friends or family have made comments that they should be happy with “only” having skin cancer.
+Some related that coworkers, friends, or family have made comments that they should be happy with “only” having skin cancer.
 This makes my blood burn a tad because we are skin cancer survivors.

 Second class cancer survivors?